Discovery Channel (India): Discovery HD

 Discovery HD (formerly known as Discovery HD World) is the HD time shift version of Discovery Channel India operated by Warner Bros.
 Discovery for the Indian subcontinent.
 Launched on 5 March 2010.
 The channel runs time shift to main channel.
-It is available in eight languages including English, Hindi, Telugu, Kannada, Malayalam, Bengali and Marathi while the Tamil language has a separate dedicated channel Discovery Tamil.
+It is available in five languages including English, Hindi, Telugu and Bengali and while the Tamil language has a separate dedicated channel Discovery Tamil.
 The channel can be viewed on digital cable and satellite television in India.
 The Discovery Channel has also launched its OTT services Discovery Plus recently.

 DTamil

 DTamil is a separate Tamil dedicated channel of Discovery Channel.
 The channel can be viewed on digital cable and satellite television in India.
 The channel is also available on its OTT services Discovery Plus recently.

 Non-television ventures

 Discovery School Super League

 Discovery partnered with Byju's for Discovery School Super League, a critical thinking and aptitude-based quiz competition where students can go from representing their schools to representing their states in a nationally televised contest and win prizes along the way.

 DSSL is the national-level inter-school contest being telecasted on the Discovery channel.
 DSSL is an aptitude-based competition that provides a platform for students to compete and win awards.
 Students studying between Class 4 to Class 9 can apply for this contest.
 In 2022 season 5 was premiered.